The missing link leading to candidate drop-off post offer

 What do you do when you have to decide on whether or not to watch a movie or read a book?
-You either go by a friend’s recommendation or watch the trailer, right?
+You either go by a friends recommendation or watch the trailer, right?
 Unless, of course, you are riding the wind and being particularly adventurous.
 This helps us in making an informed decision.
-Imagine if your future employees could also get to know your company before joining; wouldn’t it tip the stakes in your favour?
-And it’s not that difficult to achieve either.
+Now, imagine if your future employees could also get to know your company before joining; wouldn’t it tip the stakes in your favour?
+And it’s really not that difficult to achieve either.

 All you have to do is create content in advance to share with your candidates after rolling out the offer letters and before onboarding them.
-Tell them about what the company is up to or what its culture feels like- you can even let your current employees take the lead in this.
+Tell them about what the company is up to or what the company’s culture feels like- you can even let your current employees take the lead in this.
 And have it scheduled to appear in their inbox at regular intervals.
-This will enrich the candidate experience, and it also helps with companies’ sales too.
-Lousy candidate experience led to a recurring loss of 6 million every year for Virgin Media till 2017, when they started putting in extra effort to change it.
+This will enrich the candidate experience, and it also helps with companies sales too.
+Bad candidate experience led to a recurring loss of 6 million every year for Virgin Media till 2017, when they started putting in extra effort to change it.

 Don’t just ask; train them

-Every employer expects their employees to upgrade their skills, but not many companies help procure the same.
-Companies want their employees to not just look for appropriate courses or certifications but enroll in them and invest their time and money to perform better at work.
-Rarely do companies take the initiative to help their employees with the same.
-If you can’t take care of your employees’ course fees, the least you can do is guide them and provide time to complete the same.
+Every employer expects their employees to upgrade their skills, but not many companies help in the procurement of the same.
+Companies want their employees to not just look for appropriate courses or certifications, enroll in them and invest their time and money to be able to perform better at work.
+Rarely do companies take the initiative in helping their employees with the same.
+If you can’t take care of your employees’ course fee, the least you can do is guide them and provide time to complete the same.

 Training them wouldn’t just help improve and enhance their skills and show them that you trust them and wish to retain them for long.
 And guess what!
 They will be less likely to switch as it gives them a sense of belongingness, and it will become an added parameter before they consider switching.